fish-shell/fish-shell/doc_src/cmds/path.rst

    # The (hopefully) nonexistent argagagji is filtered implicitly:
    /usr/bin

-   >_ path filter --type file /usr/bin /usr/bin/fish
+   >_ path filter --type file /usr/bin /usr/bin/ghoti
-   # Only fish is a file
+   # Only ghoti is a file
-   /usr/bin/fish
+   /usr/bin/ghoti

-   >_ path filter --type file,dir --perm exec,write /usr/bin/fish /home/me
+   >_ path filter --type file,dir --perm exec,write /usr/bin/ghoti /home/me
-   # fish is a file, which passes, and executable, which passes,
+   # ghoti is a file, which passes, and executable, which passes,
    # but probably not writable, which fails.
    #
    # $HOME is a directory and both writable and executable, typically.
    # So it passes.
    /home/me

-   >_ path filter -fdxw /usr/bin/fish /home/me
+   >_ path filter -fdxw /usr/bin/ghoti /home/me
    # This is the same as above: "-f" is "--type=file", "-d" is "--type=dir",
    # "-x" is short for "--perm=exec" and "-w" short for "--perm=write"!
    /home/me

    >_ path filter -fx $PATH/*
-   # Prints all possible commands - the first entry of each name is what fish would execute!
+   # Prints all possible commands - the first entry of each name is what ghoti would execute!

 .. _cmd-path-is: